A dynamically-resizable vector with fixed capacity and embedded storage (revision 3)

 Effects: Inserts elements in range

-there are no effects.
-Otherwise, if an exception is thrown byvalue_type
+value_typeconstructor fromdecltype(*first)andis_nothrow_move_constructible_v<value_type>istruethere are no effects.
+Otherwise, if an exception is thrown byvalue_type’s constructor fromdecltype(*first)the effects are unspecified.

 constexpr iterator insert(const_iterator position, initializer_list<value_type> il);